 Wharton alumni interact with current students through an alumni mentoring program, career panels, alumni club receptions, and student conferences.
 Alumni give lectures and hold discussions in the classroom, support Global Immersion Program trips, and work with students on field application projects.

 A Wharton Alumni Club comprises a lifelong network of leaders in specific industries or geographic regions.
-There are 78 Wharton Alumni Clubs providing support and opportunities for Wharton graduates worldwide.
+There are 78 Wharton Alumni Clubs that provide support and opportunities for Wharton graduates worldwide.
 By meeting with their fellow Wharton alumni regularly, our graduates can trade ideas, find employees and jobs, develop new initiatives, form partnerships, and discuss their local economies.